wankhede04/blockswap.weather/README.md

 1. Make sure you have PostgreSQL installed and running on your system.
 2. Clone the repository: git clone https://github.com/wankhede04/blockswap.weather.git
 3. Navigate to the project directory: cd blockswap.weather
-4. Update config file for postgres database,provider,chainId and registration contract address
+4. Set up the environment variables.
+Create a .env file in the root directory and define the necessary variables.
 5. Install the necessary dependencies: go mod tidy
 6. Build the application: go build
 7. Start the weather service: go run main.go